adamgian/minify-selectors/README.md

 }
 ```

-For a full outline of capabilities and current limitations, see [parse_selectors info](crates/parse_selectors/info.md)
+For a full outline of capabilities and current limitations, see [parse_selectors/info.md](crates/parse_selectors/info.md)

 ## Usage